davidclough/node/_documents/javascript-guide/javascript-guide.md

 ##### Rest Operator (ES2015)
 `...` is also the `rest` operator.
 The context of its usage is different from the spread operator.
 It can be applied to the last parameter of a function definition to turn that into the equivalent of a C# params array argument.
-It means that any number of arguments can be supplied when the function is called (in a sense, this acts in the opposite direction to the spread operator).
+It means that any number of arguments can be supplied when the function is called.
+In a sense, this acts in the opposite direction to the spread operator.
 Once all the preceding parameters have been catered for, the rest will form an array and be represented by the `rest argument`.

 	function sumAggregator(total, num) {
 	  return total + num;